teadrinker/dim-world/README.md

 		trace(gui,'Trace something gui-related...')

+ * When using dscript to transpile multiple texts, it collects global read / write dependencies per compilation unit, which are used to complain when using undefined globals and to strip out unused code when compiling release build

  * Function hooks, automatically generate extra calls for every function begin / function end, useful for debugging and monitoring.
 (Also stripped on release)